yukihirop/sit/docs/perfect-example/example.md

 こんにちは,hello,greeting.hello
 ```

-This is the content of the develop branch.
+This is the content of the `master` branch.

 Now that you have confirmed that you have successfully fetched, let's `merge`.